-But understanding a subject matter well enough to create quality content that performs within the search engines and tracks your target audience, all at scale, with natural human limitations … that’s a challenge.
+But understanding a subject matter well enough to create quality content that performs within the search engines and tracks your target audience, all at scale, with natural human limitations … that's a big content marketing challenge.

-This is why content marketers turn to content optimization and analysis tools to create content faster than over before.
+This is why content marketers turn to content optimization and analysis tools to create content faster than ever before.

 Recommended Reading: Is It Possible for an SEO Platform to Provide Full Content Automation?